publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch203/m__us_usc_t52_s20302.md

  __Codification__

-    Section was formerly classified to [section 1973ff–1 of Title 42][/us/usc/t42/s1973ff–1], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 1973ff–1 of Title 42][/us/usc/t42/s1973ff–1], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

     [Pub.
 L. 111–84][/us/pl/111/84], §§ 577(a)(1), 578(a)(1), 579(a)(1), (b), 580(c), and 584(b), added pars.
 (6) to (11), respectively, to subsec. (a) of this section.
 In making the addition of par.
 (9) to subsec. (a), [section 579(b)(1) of Pub.
 L. 111–84][/us/pl/111/84/s579/b/1] directed the striking out of “and” at the end of par.
 (7), which could not be executed because the word “and” did not appear at the end.